What is a Deposition in Law or Court?

 There are three reasons that personal injury depositions are postponed or adjourned (adjourned means postponed to a future date).

-1. The deposition was scheduled but was not yet ordered by the court.
+- The deposition was scheduled but was not yet ordered by the court.

-2. Even after being ordered by the court, personal injury depositions are frequently adjourned or postponed by the defense insurance attorney to delay the case.
+- Even after being ordered by the court, personal injury depositions are frequently adjourned or postponed by the defense insurance attorney to delay the case.

-3. A personal injury deposition may be adjourned or postponed by the defense insurance attorney because your personal injury lawyer hasn’t yet provided all the medical records and other documentation needed by the defense insurance attorney.
+- A personal injury deposition may be adjourned or postponed by the defense insurance attorney because your personal injury lawyer hasn’t yet provided all the medical records and other documentation needed by the defense insurance attorney.

 How Many Times Can a Personal Injury Deposition Keep Getting Postponed?

-If your personal injury lawyer allows it to continue, depositions in your case could be postponed or adjourned for a couple of years!
+If your personal injury lawyer allows it to continue, the depositions in your case could be postponed or adjourned for a couple of years!

 What Happens at My Deposition?

 You will swear to tell the truth before a court reporter.
-The question and your answers will be recorded by the court reporter, transcribed, and printed.
-Within a month after your testimony, you will later be given a copy of your deposition transcript to review, make any allowed changes, and sign.
+The questions and your answers will be recorded by the court reporter, transcribed, and printed.

 The answers you give at your deposition are obviously an important part of your case.
 The lawyer for the defense is well-trained to try to trap you into giving answers they can use against you at trial.